Princesseuh/astro-eleventy-img/README.md

 # Astro + eleventy-img

-A tiny script intended to be used with [Astro](https://astro.build/) for generating images with [eleventy-img](https://github.com/11ty/eleventy-img)
+A tiny script intended to be used with [Astro](https://astro.build/) for generating images with [eleventy-img](https://github.com/11ty/eleventy-img).
+It also supports creating blurry placeholders for said images

 It was mostly made for my own website and I do not intend to really support this as more modern solutions are in the work for Astro